TurningtheFreakingFrogsGay/RealDeviceMap-LoginLimitEnforcer/README.md

 ##### Second

 On Ubuntu based systems, use `crontab -e` to set the task to be run using a cron.
-To set the start script to run on reboot, scoll to the bottom on the window and add `@reboot /bin/sleep 180; sh ~/RealDeviceMap-LoginLimitEnforcer/startLLE.sh` This tells the cron to run that script on reboot, with a 180 second (3 minute) delay.
+To set the start script to run on reboot, scroll to the bottom on the window and add `@reboot /bin/sleep 180; sh ~/RealDeviceMap-LoginLimitEnforcer/startLLE.sh` This tells the cron to run that script on reboot, with a 180 second (3 minute) delay.
 If your system is faster or slow, you will need to adjust the delay.
 If no delay is included, the cron may execute too early and the script may fail to open tmux.
 If your `startLLE.sh` file is in a different location, you will need to adjust the path accordingly.

 ##### Post restart

 Upon restart, the `sh.startLLE.sh` script will execute.
-By default it's set to start a new, detached, tmux session called `LLE`.
-To connect to this tmux session use `tmux a -t LLE`.
+By default, it's set to start a new, detached, tmux session called `LLE`.
+To connect to this tmux session after it has started use `tmux a -t LLE`.
 To leave the tmux session use `ctrl + b` followed by `d`.
-This tell tmux to detach from the current session but to keep the script going.
+This tells tmux to detach from the current session but to keep the script going.
 To kill the tmux session and thus killing `loginlimit.py` use `tmux kill-session -t LLE`.

-In the event the bash script executes and starts the tmux session and starts the `loginlimit.py` before the database server is ready, the script's catch will catch the error and delay for a default of two minutes before attempting to make another connection to the database.

 More background info for those new to tmux. https://hackernoon.com/a-gentle-introduction-to-tmux-8d784c404340

 #### TODO

--Change the number of allowed concurrent user sessions and the delay in seconds to variables.
+-Change the number of allowed concurrent user sessions and the delay in seconds to variables, that link back to a config for easier setup/changes.

 -Setting the user credentials to variables that can be entered at the top of the script, for easier user access.